 July 26, 2021

-Sign-up to be notified when registration opens for this 2021 program.
 People who have a regular spiritual practice tend to live healthier, longer, more content lives.
-Science sheds new light on many spiritual practices, including pilgrimages, meditation, chanting, prayer and rites of passage.
+Science sheds new light on many spiritual practices, including pilgrimages, meditation, chanting, prayer, and rites of passage.
 Explore the interface and overlap of science and spirituality in Hollyhock’s beautiful, natural setting.
-In this program we spend part of our time outdoors, in the garden, seashore and forest, learning how to reconnect with the world around us, and integrate understanding with direct intuitive experience.
-We explore spiritual traditions through our own experiences, and through singing, listening, looking, telling stories, thinking, and having fun.
+In this program we spend part of our time outdoors – in the garden, seashore and forest – learning how to reconnect with the world around us and integrating understanding with direct intuitive experience.
+We explore spiritual traditions through our own experiences and through singing, listening, looking, telling stories, thinking, and having fun.
 We…